Finance & Tax Consultants

 Progressive Taxation and Practical Examples

 A common misconception about progressive taxation is that taxpayers think their entire income is taxed at the highest marginal rate applicable to them.
 This is not the case.
-As an illustrative example, consider an individual earning $50,000:
+As an illustrative example, consider an individual earning $50,000 in the 2026-27 income year:

 • The first $18,200 is tax-free.